- Telstra home phone pensioner discount

 Although broadband providers typically do not offer pensioner discounts, they do reward customers who take up more than one service at a time.

-For example, TPG offers a 20GB plan plus a home phone service (split 10GB in the peak times, 10GB in the off peak times) for $39.99 a month.
-This is better value than the cheapest unbundled ADSL2+ plan with a Telstra home phone service with the pensioner’s discount taken into consideration.
+For instance, TPG offers a 100GB plan plus a home phone service (split 50GB in the peak times, 50GB in the off peak times) for only $49.99 a month.
+This is a better value than the cheapest ADSL2+ plan and home phone bundle from Telstra, even with the pensioner’s discount taken into consideration.

 3. Switch to mobile broadband